 ''It was something that showed me what I had deep down inside,'' he said. ''You almost forget what you have in you when you're down so long.
 I knew what got me to the point where I was at, so I stuck to that even through the injury.
 I haven't lost a step.
 I'm still the same guy you've seen on film.''

-Detroit addressed a desperate need in adding a player who could fill in for released linebacker DeAndre Levy and perhaps bolster the franchise's weakest link.
+Detroit addressed a desperate need by adding a player who can fill in for released linebacker DeAndre Levy and perhaps bolster the franchise's weakest link.

 It looked like the Lions were going to be in a good position to add a defensive player they coveted when eight of the first 12 picks were used on offense.
 The next five picks, though, were all defensive players before Tampa Bay took Alabama tight end O.J.
 Howard No. 19 overall.
 Denver followed by selecting Utah offensive tackle Garett Bolles, leaving Detroit to draft Davis.

-Detroit will get another chance to improve its roster under second-year general manager Bob Quinn on Friday night with the No. 21 pick in the second round, the 53rd selection overall.
+Detroit will get another chance to improve its roster on Friday night with the No. 21 pick in the second round, the 53rd selection overall.
 The franchise has a pick in each of the next five rounds, including a pair of picks in the sixth.

-The Lions surged atop the NFC North last season with eight wins in a nine-game stretch and became the first NFL team to come back from fourth-quarter deficits to win eight games in single season.
-Lions, though, closed with three straight setbacks to spoil shot at winning division title for first time since 1993.
-Lions lost at Seattle 26-6 in a wild-card game, extending their postseason losing streak to nine games over 25 years.
+Detroit surged atop the NFC North last season with eight wins in a nine-game stretch and became the first NFL team to come back from fourth-quarter deficits to win eight games in single season.
+The Lions, though, closed with three straight setbacks to spoil their shot at winning a division title for the first time since 1993.
+They lost at Seattle 26-6 in a wild-card game, extending their postseason losing skid to nine games over 25 years.